ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-15-navigating-the-mlops-landscape-part-2.md

 {: style="text-align: center;"}

 In this section, we will survey the landscape of MLOps tools, and see how we can best navigate through it.
-We can map the terrain by grouping our tools into the following categories:
+We can map the terrain by defining some landmarks.
+Based on the ML lifecycle, we can determine if a tool is:

 * **Software-focused or model-focused**: describes the type of artifact it helps produce.
-The former involves typical artifacts an engineer encounters outside ML, whereas the latter is centered around a trained model.
+The former involves typical artifacts an engineer encounters even outside ML, whereas the latter is centered around a trained model most researchers care about.
 * **Piecemeal or all-in-one**: describes the scope of a tool.
-Piecemeal only affects one or two processes in the lifecycle, whereas all-in-one attempts to cover it end-to-end.
+Piecemeal only affects one or two processes in the ML lifecycle, whereas all-in-one attempts to cover it end-to-end.

 Together, we can combine them into a graph like this: